sagemath/sagewiki_to_gh-2022-10-10/days88.md

 Interest from the community – is there a pressing need for the code?
 Deadlines

-Applications will be accepted on a rolling basis according to the following schedule:
+'''Applications will be accepted on a rolling basis according to the following schedule:'''

 June 1, 2017—Deadline for initial round of decisions (Notification by July 1) Sept.
 1, 2017—Deadline for second round of decisions, sprints must occur after Nov.
 1 (Notification by Oct.
 1)